SrMarugan/TFGMaruganK210/README.md

 conda activate <Name>
 ```

 As you can see in the capture I create the environtment in the Power Shell of Windows 11, but I use the cmd to work in the environment.
 If you are using Windows 10 you have to use the cmd.
 In Linux you can do the same but using the terminal.
+In Mac the same that Linux.

 Now install the dependencies of tensorflow using:
 ```